CRIMSONHEART CHRONICLES

 Secondly, when a consonant is written with a blank vowel, that consonant and the one that follows it are pronounced back to back (fig. 4).
 The blank vowel is also used in borrowed words that end in a consonant sound.
 In this case, the blank vowel is attached to the word-final consonant, and is followed by a word-ending ‘h’, a combination of the previous two rules (fig. 5).

-There are many other rules for the Spiròt language, but they are more closely related to pronunciation and grammar than to the writing system itself.
-As such, further rules will be discussed in the articles on these topics.
+There are many other rules for the Spiròt language, but they are more closely related to pronunciation and grammar than to the writing system itself, and are thus covered in those sections.

 Featural Writing System: A writing system that notates the building blocks of the speech sounds that make up the language.
 For example, all sounds pronounced with the lips may have some element in common.
 (Source)